Penn National’s Strategy: Keep Appealing to Younger Crowd

 Looking to Appeal to Younger Crowd

-Unlike some of its online gambling competitors, Penn National has a substantial stake in the bricks-and-mortar gambling world with its casino and race track involvement.
+Unlike some of its online competitors, Penn National has a substantial stake in the bricks-and-mortar gambling world through its casino and racetrack operations.
 And it hopes to capture a younger market, both online and in actual casinos.

-Penn National expects that it will continue to be the Barstool engagement with customers that will also help to move those customers among the company’s betting options from online sports wagering to online casino wagering.
-As part of that strategy, Penn National will be offering greater varieties of online casino games to promote cross-selling, Snowden said.
+Penn National expects that Barstool's customer engagement will also help move those customers across the company’s betting options, from online sports wagering to online casino wagering.
+As part of that strategy, Penn National will be offering a wider variety of online games to promote cross-selling, Snowden said.

 Facebook Icon Twitter Icon Linkedin Icon Email Icon Copy Link Icon